 Many Dutch rechtsboeken have been edited by member of the Society for Old Dutch Law.
 Some of the nineteenth-century editions in the first series of editions will not quite stand the proof of modern textual criticism, but at least a large number of them has been digitized at Heidelberg for the Textarchiv accompanying the online version of the Deutsches Rechtswörterbuch.
 It would be a good thing to create an overview of these texts, the original sources and whenever possible their current digital presence.

 To conclude this contribution, proposing the creation of either a national or an European overview of city registers in their various forms is one thing, creating them in a sensible and feasible way implies thorough reflection on many matters before even starting such a project.
 Overviews of one particular source genre can be most useful, but you cannot lift a source or a genre out of their context completely without impairing in the end historical understanding.
 This consideration works certainly as a factor which makes scholars rightfully hesitant to cooperate in such projects.
 The fact that you work with partners from other countries will surely help to widen your horizon and question your assumptions.
 Let´s wish all courageous scholars who nevertheless join these projects wisdom, good luck and stamina!

-I spotted in open access the most valuable article on Magdeburger Recht by Heiner Lück in the Handwörterbuch zur deutschen Rechtsgeschichte III (Berlin 2013) col. 1127-1136.
+I spotted in open access the most valuable article on Magdeburger Recht by Heiner Lück in the Handwörterbuch zur deutschen Rechtsgeschichte III (2nd ed., Berlin 2013) col. 1127-1136.